Chronic inflammatory demyelinating polyradiculoneuropathy

 Some Charcot-Marie-Tooth patients report faster deterioration during pregnancy, usually but not always, with recovery.
 Worsening of HNPP during the puerperium is not uncommon.
 As with surgical procedures, prolonged positioning of the body and limbs in particular positions can result in nerve compression, which could make any underlying neuropathy worse.
 Therefore, obstetricians, midwives, and nurses must be aware of a diagnosis of HNPP.
 However, deterioration can occur in the absence of any identifiable trauma during delivery.
 Furthermore, due to the variability of clinical manifestations, couples who both have symptomatic or asymptomatic HNPP might have homozygous offspring with more severe disease.

 In a series of 161 surgical procedures on 86 patients with Charcot-Marie-Tooth disease, researchers found that the patients had no difficulties tolerating anesthetics, even with succinylcholine (06).
 The Charcot-Marie-Tooth disease association cites this reference in its handbook for primary care physicians.
 They state, however, that in patients who are rapidly becoming weak from Charcot-Marie-Tooth disease, it may be inadvisable to use succinylcholine.
 Nitrous oxide, by inactivating the cobalamin-dependent enzyme methionine synthase, may be neurotoxic (84).
 Other risks, including sensitivity to neuromuscular blocking agents and malignant hyperthermia, are said to be minimal.
-Prolonged body and limb positions must be avoided as much as possible, due to the risk of nerve compression.
+Prolonged body and limb positions must be avoided as much as possible, due to the risk of nerve compression (89).
 Regional anesthesia is relatively contraindicated in Charcot-Marie-Tooth disorders.

 Francisco de Assis Aquino Gondim MD MSc PhD

 Dr. Gondim of Universidade Federal Ceará, Fortaleza, Brazil, received consulting and speaker fees from Pfizer and PTC Therapeutics.See Profile

 Louis H Weimer MD